Go Back SmartClient Forums > Smart GWT Technical Q&A

 from LGPL to Pro or better, you need to remove older imports, and also the order of <inherits> tags is important.

-If your imports are correct and you still receive this error, run a compile (in Eclipse, right click on your project,
+If your imports are correct and you still receive this error, run a GWT compile (in Eclipse, right click on your project,

 pick Google -> Compile), then close all browser tabs/windows that have your application open, clear your browser